-- Media and Persuasion Speech: This 2-4 minute speech will develop your ability to make connections between textbook material and media you encounter daily. - Persuasive Speech: In this culminating assignment, you will use the knowledge you have gained from the textbook, class discussions, and previous assignments to deliver a 5-6 minute persuasive speech to your peers on the Carmen discussion board.
+- Media and Persuasion Speech: This 2-4 minute speech will develop your ability to make connections between textbook material and media you encounter daily.
+Instructions for how to record the speech will be provided. - Persuasive Speech: In this culminating assignment, you will use the knowledge you have gained from the textbook, class discussions, and previous assignments to deliver a 5-6 minute persuasive speech to your peers on the Carmen discussion board.
+Instructions for how to record the speech will be provided.

-Participation
+Participation:

-- Media and Persuasion Speech Participation: You will have an opportunity to ask questions or provide peer feedback on presentations. - Persuasive Speech Participation: You will have an opportunity to actively participate by asking questions, engaging in discussion, and offering peer feedback on presentations. - Peer Reviews: For each writing assignment, you will provide detailed feedback about another student's draft.
-The Problems, Solutions, and Barriers Paper will require you to complete multiple peer reviews.
+- Media and Persuasion Speech Participation: You will have an opportunity to ask questions or provide peer feedback on presentations. - Persuasive Speech Participation: You will have an opportunity to actively participate by asking questions,

+- engaging in discussion, and offering peer feedback on presentations. - Peer Reviews: For each writing assignment, you will provide detailed feedback about another student's draft.
+The Problems, Solutions, and Barriers Paper will require you to complete multiple peer reviews. - Problem, Solution, and Barriers Paper: You will have an opportunity to revise your Problem Paper based on previous feedback from your instructor and peers.
+This assignment requires you to write a persuasive paper wherein you refine your problem arguments and advocate a solution.
+You also need to consider counterarguments and address these barriers to persuade your audience to enact your solution. - Reflection Paper: In this paper, you will reflect on what you learned through the class readings and assignments to consider how your experience this semester might be personally, academically, and professionally applicable.